Tokyo Olympics cost $15.4 billion. What else could that buy?

 “The numbers for Beijing and Sochi likely include wider infrastructure costs: roads, rail, airports, hotels, etc. Our numbers do not,” Flyvberg wrote in an email.

-The blur around costs — and who pays — allows the IOC to pitch the Olympics as global party that brings the world together and promotes world peace.
+The blur around costs — and who pays — allows the IOC to pitch the Olympics as a global party that brings the world together and promotes world peace.
 Everybody is seen to benefit, and the financial interests of the not-for-profit IOC are hidden behind national flags, pomp and ceremony, and heart-tugging stories about athletes winning gold and beating the pandemic.

 Tokyo, of course, saw costs soar with the postponement.
 Officials say the delay added $2.8 billion to the final total.
 The postponement and a subsequent ban on fans also wiped out virtually all ticket sales income, which was budgeted at $800 million.
 That shortfall will have to be picked up by Japanese government entities — likely the Tokyo Metropolitan Government.